edge-servers/immunity-docs/general/architecture.rst

-`Django REST framework <https://www.django-rest-framework.org>`_ is a powerful and flexible toolkit for building Web APIs based on Django and it's widely used in most of the Django and web based based OpenWISP modules.
+`Django REST framework <https://www.django-rest-framework.org>`_ is a powerful and flexible toolkit for building Web APIs based on Django and it's widely used in most of the Django and web based based Immunity modules.

-Find out more on :ref:`why OpenWISP chose Django
+Find out more on :ref:`why Immunity chose Django
 REST Framework to build its REST API <why_DRF>`.

 Celery